Prostitution / Solicitation

 Braking Traffik – Organization dedicated to eradicating sex trafficking in the Quad City area of Iowa and Illinois.
 The website contains links to get help, give donations, or participate in advocacy efforts.2800 Eastern Avenue

 Polaris Project – Iowa page of a global organization dedicated to eradicating human trafficking.
 The website contains links to publications, state laws, and local organizations.Hotline: (888) 373-7888

 Find a Solicitation Lawyer in Des Moines, Iowa

 Every case is different, and so is every client.
 McCarthy & Hamrock, P.C. takes the time to investigate all of the circumstances surrounding an arrest, and we use that information to develop the strongest, most formidable defense for any person we represent.

-Iowa law provides for different types of prostitution crimes including offering to sell or purchase, pimping by soliciting patron or sharing in earnings, pimping by furnishing room for the purpose of prostitution.
+Iowa law provides for different types of prostitution crimes including offering to sell or purchase, pimping by soliciting a patron or sharing in earnings, and pimping by furnishing a room for prostitution.

 Call (515) 279-9700 today.